hjorthjort/Irma/README.md

 Need help?
 Irma is all the technical support you need in one phone number.
 ----------------------------------------------------------

 Call Irma at **+46 766 86 10 42** or **+358 45 739 63 485** (costs like a regular phone call) and explain your issue.
-We will hand your errand to one of our technical experts who will call you back to solve your problem.
+We will hand your support ticket to one of our technical experts who will call you back to solve your problem.
 Call as many times as you like.
 We will bill you at the end of the month.

 ### How to get your own personal technical support today